How old is Matteo?

 I can’t begin to explain how amazing it’s been to watch my son grow – he’s taught me what it means to love unconditionally.
 Motherhood is an eye-opening experience, and teaches you what really matters in life.

-And last, what do you like the most about raising Matteo in NY?
+And last, what do you like the most about raising Matteo in New York?

 New York is great for raising children, in that it teaches them to be open-minded, accepting of others’ ideas and beliefs, compassionate, and provides them with the resources to be who they want to be.
 Inspiration is found everywhere – on the streets, subways, even the outer boroughs.